KK1Korea/cpu-anchor-cpu-gpu-hybrid-finetuning/README.md

 This project demonstrates that running the first 20% of fine-tuning steps in fp32 creates a precise "anchor point" in parameter space, and subsequent bf16 training explores within that anchor's basin — never escaping it.
 This works on both CPU and GPU.

-**Key result:** With identical hyperparameters, identical data, and identical model, simply running the first 100 steps in fp32 produces 21.7–22.5% lower training loss while maintaining equivalent MMLU benchmark performance.
-Experiment F proved that 96.6% of this improvement comes from fp32 precision alone — no CPU required.
+**Key result:** With identical hyperparameters, identical data, and identical model, simply running the first 20% of fine-tuning steps in fp32 produces consistent MMLU improvements across all experiments (F, C, G > A).
+The originally reported 21.7–22.5% train loss improvement is a **measurement artifact** (see Errata below) — but the MMLU gains are real and direction-consistent.
+Experiment F proved that 96.6% of the train loss effect comes from fp32 precision alone — no CPU required.

 ---